iopipe/iopipe-python/README.md

 This would be equivalent to `logging.getLogger('mymodule')`.

-By default, the logging plugin log level is `logging.INFO`, but it can be set like this:
+By default, the logger plugin log level is `logging.INFO`, but it can be set like this:

 ```python
 import logging